conflatulence/morse-car-controller/README.md

 graph.py: another GUI like monitory.py but shows the variables graphed over time.
 This is more useful for determining wtf just happend. map.py: another GUI, this shows the bird's eye view of the car in it's environment.
-It shows things like the position, heading and waypoints. collision.py: another GUI, shows the scans and predicted paths from the collision controller.
+It shows things like the position, heading and waypoints. collision.py: another GUI, shows the scans and predicted paths from the collision controller. replay.py: GUI program that has no widgets (!) used replay a log of the status information one message at a time.
+Since it serves on the same port as the controller's status port it cannot run in at the same time as the controller.

 Usage
 =====